 Who's living at Rainham Hall?

 Built in 1729, Rainham Hall has since been home to nearly 50 different families and inhabitants.
-Since opening in 2015 following a major project, we are bringing their stories to life, one by one, through changing programmes including exhibitions, activities and events.
+Since opening in 2015 following a major project, we are bringing their stories to life, one by one, through a programme of changing including exhibitions, activities, and events.

-Rainham Hall has been home to a diverse cast of characters from merchants, to artists, the children of a day nursery, a photographer, and even a cycling vicar.
-The building does not have an indigenous collection, and no famous former inhabitants or long family dynasties have been in residence.
+Rainham Hall has been home to a diverse cast of characters from merchants, to artists, the children of a day nursery, a photographer, and a cycling vicar.
+The building does not have an indigenous collection, and nor long family dynasties.